-- The Customer and each Authorized User is hereby granted a limited, non-exclusive, non-transferable right and license to access and use within the State in which the Customer and each Authorized User is organized, authorized and resides (the “Customer and each Authorized User Territory”) to provide non-commercial access to and use of Third Party Content, including assessments, lessons and item banks (and materials associated with the items such as reading passages and graphics and scoring materials) that may be made available to Customer and each Authorized User solely as part of the Services.
+The Customer and each Authorized User is hereby granted a limited, non-exclusive, non-transferable right and license to access and use within the State in which the Customer and each Authorized User is organized, authorized and resides (the “Customer and each Authorized User Territory”) to provide non-commercial access to and use of Third Party Content, including assessments, lessons and item banks (and materials associated with the items such as reading passages and graphics and scoring materials) that may be made available to Customer and each Authorized User solely as part of the Services.
 The Customer and each Authorized User are strictly prohibited from using or promoting any Third Party Content within or as high stakes assessments.
 The results of high-stakes assessments are used for purposes other than improving instruction and student learning, such as graduation tests, college admissions tests and teacher evaluation assessments.
 All rights, licenses and privileges related to the Third Party Content that are not expressly granted to the Customer and each Authorized User under these Terms will remain exclusive to Third Party Content provider(s).
-Without limiting the generality of the foregoing, the Customer and each Authorized User acknowledges that the Third Party Content provider(s) retains all rights under copyright and all other intellectual property rights in and to the Third Party Content, including all revisions, modifications, translations, or other adaptations or transformations of the Third Party Content, including assessments, and other derivative works created there from (collectively the “Derivative Works”).
-The Customer and each Authorized User’s rights to access and use the Third Party Content shall terminate upon the termination of these Terms.
-The Customer and each Authorized User acknowledges that use of the Third Party Content after termination of these Terms is strictly prohibited and would constitute infringement of the Third Party Content provider(s)’ proprietary rights.
+Without limiting the generality of the foregoing, the Customer and each Authorized User acknowledge that the Third Party Content provider(s) retains all rights under copyright and all other intellectual property rights in and to the Third Party Content, including all assessments, revisions, modifications, translations, derivatives, or other adaptations or transformations of the Third Party Content (collectively the “Derivative Works”).
+The Customer’s and each Authorized User’s rights to access and use the Third Party Content shall terminate upon the termination of these Terms.
+The Customer and each Authorized User acknowledge that use of the Third Party Content after termination of these Terms is strictly prohibited and would constitute infringement of the Third Party Content provider(s)’ proprietary rights.

-- Pursuant to these Terms, the Customer and each Authorized User acknowledges and agrees that certain content may expire or otherwise terminate during the term of these Terms.
-Any rights in and to Third Party Content will at all times be limited and subject to the Third Party Content provider(s) rights in and to the respective Third Party Content.
-Throughout the term of these Terms, Aperture Education and the Third Party Content provider(s) will have the right, at its sole discretion, to modify the content, and to delete, and require the deletion by the Customer and each Authorized User, of specific Third Party Content.
+Pursuant to these Terms, the Customer and each Authorized User acknowledges and agrees that certain content may expire or otherwise terminate during the term of these Terms.
+Any rights in and to Third Party Content will at all times be limited and subject to the rights of the Third Party Content provider(s) in and to the respective Third Party Content.
+Throughout the term of these Terms, Aperture Education and the Third Party Content provider(s) will have the right, at their sole discretion, to modify the content, and to delete, and require the deletion by the Customer and each Authorized User, of specific Third Party Content.

-- To impersonate or attempt to impersonate a Aperture Education employee, another user or any other person or entity (including, without limitation, by using e-mail addresses or screen names associated with any of the foregoing).
+To impersonate or attempt to impersonate an Aperture Education employee, another user or any other person or entity (including, without limitation, by using e-mail addresses or screen names associated with any of the foregoing).

 Additionally, you agree not to or allow any Authorized User to: